 Update and install:

-sudo apt-get install etcher-electron
+sudo apt-get update sudo apt-get install etcher-electron

 How To Use Etcher?